Sankighatta: Prominent people of Sankighatta

-Historians refers Settru were the existing original clan of Hoysala who followed Jainism even after Hoysala Emperor Bittideva/ Vishnuvardhana converted to Srivaiṣṇavas.
+Historians refers Settru were the existing original clan of Hoysala who followed Jainism even after Hoysala Emperor Vishnuvardhana (Bittideva) converted to Srivaiṣṇavas.
 Hoysala royal family members along with Bittideva/ Vishnuvardhana's famous and Queen Natyarani (Queen of Dance) pattamahishi Shantaladevi protested the religious conversion and continued to follow Jainism and moved away from Belur Halebidu due to the political and religious situation and settled in Sankighatta.

 Other prominent members are Dharmadhikari Settru Vardamanaiah, Dharmadhikari Settru Jawallanaiah, Dharmadhikari Settru Adirajaiah and Dharmadhikari Settru Padmarajaiah was the last person to deliver the responsibility of governing the Jain temple and he handed over the temple keys, roles and responsibility with a written document to Magadi taluk administrator (Tahsildar) around 1950.
 Settru family members still live in Sankighatta and are respected as Settru maneyavaru (Settru Family in Kannada language).
-Settru Family members are the patrons/ Dharmadhikari of Jain temple and delivered the responsibility of governing the temple from the time it was built till 1950.
+Settru Family members are the patrons / Dharmadhikari of Jain temple and delivered the responsibility of governing the temple from the time it was built till 1950.

 Overview

-The main attraction of Sankighatta is 11th century early Hoysala architecture Jain temple, has a sparkling gold colored metal idol of Bhagawan Mahaveera as the main deity.
+The main attraction of Sankighatta is 11th-century early Hoysala architecture Jain temple, has a sparkling gold colored metal idol of Bhagawan Mahaveera as the main deity.
 It is a unique Lord Mahaveer metal idol in the world (Idol looks like a small boy standing with smiling face), it looks more attractive when a Milk Mastakabhiseka is performed.

 The damaged and antique black granite statue of Bhagavan Mahaveer is placed just behind the existing main deity in the Jain temple.
-On the black granite statue of Mahaveer we can find the stone inscription about the genealogy of Hoysala royal family from Emperor Vinayaditya (1047–1098) to Narasimha I ಒಂದನೆ ನರಸಿಂಹ (1152–1173).
+On the black granite statue of Mahaveer, we can find the stone inscription about the genealogy of Hoysala royal family from Emperor Vinayaditya (1047–1098) to Narasimha I ಒಂದನೆ ನರಸಿಂಹ (1152–1173).
 Devotees from different parts of India visit this place and offer special prayers.
 Sankighatta Jain Temple is also the only historic and oldest Jain temple which is near to Karnataka state capital Bangalore.

 Present condition

 Jain pilgrimage in the princely state of Mysore is narrated in Kannada book "Rajavali Kathasara" published by Mysore University.
 In this book we can come across many lost Jain temple with name and places which Payappa Settru visited.
 Many of the Settru family members live in Bangalore.
 Even today, Settru family members are the first people to lead the religious functions in Dallina Vardaman Mahaveera Thirtankara Temple.

 Sankighatta is on the way to Shravanabelagola from Bangalore, (Bangalore Mangalore (BM) road, National Highway NH48, before Kunigal: take right from the main road near Tippasandra hand post/cross and drive for about 7 km to reach Sankighatta).
 Public and private transport are available from Bangalore, Tumkur, Kunigal, Nelamangala.
 Now the Jain temple is under Karnataka muzari and Sankighatta Jain community is maintaining the temple.

-Other temples like Shiva temple, Hanumantha temple, Keshava temple.
-Sankighatta is natural habitat for Peacocks and other bird species.
-Bird lovers need to work toward saving Peacocks in and around Sankighatta.